flutter/website/CONTRIBUTING.md

 ### General guidelines for reviews

-* Technical review comes before content review, or "copy", review.
+* Technical review comes before content, or "copy", review.
 * Lean toward velocity.
 Aim for _improvement_ over absolute _perfection_.
 * Check the whole page.
 Sometimes new content contradicts unchanged content elsewhere on the same page.
 * Prefer giving an overall note when there's a repeated problem, rather than commenting on every instance.
 * Try to **approve** with suggestions wherever possible.
-  Use **request changes** only when the change can harm an end user's work or violates [Flutter's Code of Conduct][code-of-conduct].
+  Use **request changes** only when the change can harm an end user's work.
+* Close PRs that violate [Flutter's Code of Conduct][code-of-conduct].

-### Review the technical concerns
+### Perform a technical review

 In general, follow these practices.

 * Critique the _technical aspects_ of the PR.
-  If the writer makes a change that's technically correct but could be done differently, _approve the PR_.
+  If technical content could be made less complex or more detailed, advise the writer that this is the case in your review.
+  Still _approve the PR_ but only if your changes are included.
-* Provide suggested changes with corrected copy to make your change clear.
+* Provide suggested changes with corrected copy to make your changes clear.

 To conduct a consistent technical review in the Flutter website: